suraj-repositories/laravel-10-tailwind-css/README.md

 ```

 ### Further steps
-- In between for some reason your chages are not reflecting to your web application use the following command to clear your cache and optimize your application
+- In between for some reason your changes are not reflecting to your web application use the following command to clear your cache and optimize your application
 ```sh
 php artisan cache:clear
 php artisan optimize